nijibabulu/xrrna_library/README.md

 These IDs are in the file `data/tiled_genome_ids.txt`.

-I downlooad this set of accessions into `data/sequences_v2.acc` (included in this repo) and then use
+The download script requires a set of accession such as those in `data/sequences_v2.acc` (included in this repo).
+From there the sequences can be downloaded and parsed into feature-level sequences with these scripts:
 ```bash
 python scripts/download.py --api-key=[API_KEY] data/sequences_v2.acc work/sequences_v2/
 python scripts/parse.py --full-seq-list data/tiled_genome_ids.txt work/sequences_v2/ work/utrs_igs_fulls_v4